First, the conclusion! A comparison table showing the types and features of SD cards at a glance

 5. SD Express Cards - Ultra high-speed transfer comparable to SSDs

-This is a revolutionary standard that retains the shape of conventional SD cards but uses the same "PCIe/NVMe" data transfer mechanism (interface) as PC storage.
+This standard retains the shape of conventional SD cards, but uses the same "PCIe/NVMe" data transfer mechanism (interface) as PC storage.

 - Capacity: Up to 128TB (SDXC/SDUC compliant)